Vadim Kotelnikov communication advice quotes If you want your message to hit the target, make adjustment to the wind.

 Our Brain Can Process Only Positive Information

 The language of brain are pictures, sounds, feelings, tastes and smells, i.e. inputs from your senses.
 Your brain cannot work with negative information, i.e. inputs you haven't experienced.
-It can work only with positive information, i.e. "information from the experiences of your five senses, which it then manipulates in the emotional blender we call the imagination," writes Nicholas Boothman in his book Connecting in Business in 90 Seconds or Less.
+It can work only with positive information, the "information from the experiences of your five senses, which it then manipulates in the emotional blender we call the imagination," writes Nicholas Boothman in his book Connecting in Business in 90 Seconds or Less.

 Limited Attention Span